 Aussie Hair Products Review: End Your Dry Spell!

 Aussie, aussie aussie, oi oi oi!
-Aussie is an inexpensive hair care brand that comes in fun purple packaging and includes Australian powerhouse ingredients that are supposed to transform your hair into gloriously hydrated, soft locks.
+Aussie is an inexpensive hair care brand that comes in fun purple packaging.
+It includes Australian powerhouse ingredients that are supposed to transform your hair into gloriously hydrated, soft locks.
 Apparently Australians are famous for this?
-Either way, these products are pretty darn effective, but don’t be fooled by the “natural” marketing – these formulations are far from natural.
+Either way, these products are pretty darn effective.
+But don’t be fooled by the “natural” marketing – these formulations are far from natural.

 Aussie Products Overview